NISYSLAB/Emory-BMI-GSoC/README.md

 **Overview:** [concore](https://github.com/ControlCore-Project/concore) is a framework for closed-Loop peripheral neuromodulation control systems.
 Currently, it supports local, containerized, and distributed executions.
 Although it supports a Mediator-based architecture with a cloud deployment, most of the executions currently have been running locally, through a browser-based light-weight workflow composer, known as [DHGWorkflow](https://github.com/controlcore-project/DHGWorkflow).

+**Current Status:** We have had made early attempts at developing DHGWorkflow as a server-based prototype deployment for concore.
+[This tag](https://github.com/ControlCore-Project/DHGWorkflow/tree/server-deployment) is an attempt at storing the workflows created by DHGWorkflow in a server, enable sharing the links between collaborators, and synchronize the changes seamlessly.

-However, a server-based deployment will require additional considerations, such as saving workflow files to the server in a secure manner.
+**Expected Outcomes:** The server-based deployment will require additional considerations, such as saving workflow files to the server in a secure manner.
 It should also allow composing the workflows, aware of the existing programs in the server.
 Optionally (if the "full-time" option is chosen for this project), the contributors can also incorporate features to allow the upload of the user programs, so that workflows can be composed with those, in addition to existing programs in the server.

-**Current Status:** We have had made early attempts at developing DHGWorkflow as a server-based prototype deployment for concore.
-[This tag](https://github.com/ControlCore-Project/DHGWorkflow/tree/server-deployment) is an attempt at storing the workflows created by DHGWorkflow in a server, enable sharing the links between collaborators, and synchronize the changes seamlessly.

 **Required Skills:** Javascript and probably Python or an alternative for the backend development